Ectropy/clockworkHeart/README.md

 ```javascript
 clockworkHeart.start(0,0,30,0,1,0,"heartbeat.cfm","index.cfm?reason=sessionexpired");
 ```
 That's all there is to it.
 In this example the clockworkHeart has been told that the session will expire in 30 minutes and it will display a warning message 1 minute before the session expires.
+If the interact with the warning message to ask for more time, a hearbeat is sent to the file `heartbeat.cfm`, thus keeping the session alive.
+When the session does expire, the user is redirected to `index.cfm?reason=sessionexpired`.

 ## Full Documentation
 ### Methods